 Selection (for full listing see PDF)

-Books and special issues of journals
+Books and special journal issues (chronological order)

 Aristotle’s ‘Ethics’ in the Italian Renaissance (ca. 1300–1650): The Universities and the Problem of Moral Education (Leiden: Brill, 2002; Education and Society in the Middle Ages and Renaissance, 13), 614 pp.